erikj/presentations/gitgithubncareol/slides/git-branching-workflow.md

-# Branches
+# Git Branches

-Branches are a fundamental part of Git
+- Branches are a fundamental part of Git

-**TODO** branches clip art / photo
+- Subversion branches are complete copies of their parent branch
+- Git branches are only the commits that diverge from their parent branch

 !SLIDE